 Her name is Kimmi.

-Her skin is fair against the few strands left of what she called hair.
+Her skin is fair against the few strands left of what she calls hair.
 She looks so out of place with that cherry-red hair hanging in her face, but I still love her—which is very much odd, considering the names her peers call her, like those belonging to a female dog.

 I disregard all that to only find a child, deep down inside, who did nothing but shit and cry.
 Nonetheless, I brush it aside and do my best to ignore the name calling and put a relationship to the test.